DanceAfrica: History

-In the 1980s Chuck Davis added master classes in African movement and music.
+In the 1980s, Chuck Davis added master classes in African movement and music.
 DanceAfrica 1993 opened with a motorcade procession from Harlem to the steps of BAM.
 Fifty-two members of the Imperial Bikers Motorcycle Club, each carrying the flag of an African country, were joined by the Council of Elders, artists, and dignitaries for a libation pouring ceremony that included a gigantic carrot cake baked in the shape of Africa.
 The 20th Anniversary Celebration in 1997 debuted the BAM/Restoration DanceAfrica Ensemble, a collaboration between BAM and the Bedford Stuyvesant Restoration Corporation’s Youth Arts Academy that has become an annual crowd favorite.

-DanceAfrica has showcased troupes based both in Africa and the African Diaspora including many from New York.
+DanceAfrica has showcased troupes based both in Africa and the African Diaspora, including many from New York.
 Companies have ranged in style from indigenous African to urban American hip-hop.
-DanceAfrica has shown that “traditional” African dance is not fixed in time and remains tremendously inclusive and diverse, and that even the most cutting-edge choreography can contain African influences.
-DanceAfrica embodies tradition, but also a spirit of change and growth reaching back into the past and forward into the future, embracing the links between cultures across the African Diaspora, always bearing the message, “Peace, love, and respect for everybody!”
+DanceAfrica has shown that “traditional” African dance is not fixed in time and remains inclusive and diverse, showcasing African influences in contemporary choreography.

-In 2007, DanceAfrica celebrates its 30th festival with 30 Years of DanceAfrica: Remember!
+In 2007, DanceAfrica celebrated its 30th festival with 30 Years of DanceAfrica: Remember!
 Honor!
 Respect!
 An African Dance Odyssey, and marks another milestone—its founder Baba Chuck Davis’ 70th birthday.